mid2SUPAERO/ecoHALE/doc/tutorials/struct.rst

 We then create a dictionary containing options for the problem we want to solve.
 We define our problem as struct-only and that we want to perform optimization.
-Please see :meth:`OASProblem.get_default_prob_dict` within :doc:`../source/run_classes` to see the defaults for the problem options dictionary.
+Please see :meth:`OASProblem.get_default_prob_dict` within the :doc:`../source/run_classes` to see the defaults for the problem options dictionary.

 .. code-block:: python